Hebrew Bible: Narrative

 God leads Israel into the Promised Land of Canaan, which they conquer after five years.
-For the next 470 years, the Israelites were led by judges.
-In time, a new enemy emerged called the Philistines.
-They continued to trouble Israel when the prophet Samuel was judge (1 Samuel 4:1–7:1).
-When Samuel grew old, the people requested that he choose a king because Samuel's sons were corrupt and they wanted to be like other nations (1 Samuel 8).
+For the next 470 years, the Israelites are led by judges.
+In time, a new enemy emerges called the Philistines.
+They continue to trouble Israel throughout the prophethood and leader of Samuel (1 Samuel 4:1–7:1).
+When Samuel grows old, the people request that he choose a king; Samuel's sons are corrupt, and they want to live like their non-Israelite neighbors (1 Samuel 8).
 The Tanakh presents this negatively as a rejection of God's kingship; nevertheless, God permits it, and Saul of the tribe of Benjamin is anointed king.
 This inaugurates the united monarchy of the Kingdom of Israel.

-An officer in Saul's army named David achieves great militarily success.
+An officer in Saul's army named David achieves great military success.
 Saul tries to kill him out of jealousy, but David successfully escapes (1 Samuel 16–29).
-After Saul dies fighting the Philistines (1 Samuel 31; 2 Chronicles 10), the kingdom is divided between his son Eshbaal and David (David ruled his tribe of Judah and Eshbaal ruled the rest).
-After Eshbaal's assassination, David was anointed king over all of Israel (2 Samuel 2–5).
+After Saul dies fighting the Philistines (1 Samuel 31 and 2 Chronicles 10), the kingdom is divided between his son Ish-bosheth (also known as Eshbaal) and David: David rules the lands of the tribe of Judah, of which he is a member, and Ish-bosheth rules the rest.
+After Ish-bosheth's assassination, David is anointed king over all of Israel (2 Samuel 2–5).

 David captures the Jebusite city of Jerusalem (2 Samuel 5:6–7) and makes it his capital.
-Jerusalem's location between Judah in the southern hills and the northern Israelite tribes made it an ideal location from which to rule over all the tribes.
-He further increased Jerusalem's importance by bringing the Ark of the Covenant there from Shiloh (2 Samuel 6).
-David's son Solomon built the First Temple in Jerusalem.
+Jerusalem's position between Judah in the southern hills and the northern Israelite tribes makes it an ideal site from which to rule all the tribes.
+He further increases Jerusalem's importance by bringing the Ark of the Covenant there from Shiloh (2 Samuel 6).
+David's son Solomon later builds the First Temple in Jerusalem.